Updated Jan. 6, 2019

-Eagan said faculty will be watching in January to see if Newsom proposes a state budget that avoids further student fee increases.
+Eagan said faculty will be watching to see if Newsom’s proposed 2019-2020 budget, scheduled for release in mid-January, provides enough funding to avoid student fee increases.

 Higher ed think tanks also like Newsom’s promises to take action on such unsexy issues as a statewide database that can track individual students’ progress through all stages of their education, and a coordinating council to streamline planning among the UCs, CSUs and community colleges.